initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Experiments and Results

 \subsection{Analysis of individual clustering results}

-In KMCMD with \textit{initKmix} clustering method, we run a KMCMD algorithm $m$ times to produce $m$ clustering results.
-These $m$ clustering results are combined to get the initial partition and then KMCMD is run with this initial partition to get the final clustering results.
-Therefore, we perform an analysis to compare the accuracy of individual clustering results of $m$ clustering results and the final clustering result.
+Regarding the KMCMD algorithm with the \textit{initKmix} algorithm, we run the KMCMD algorithm $m$ times to produce $m$ clustering results.
+These $m$ results are combined to yield the initial partition and then the KMCMD algorithm is run with this initial partition to obtain the final clustering results.
+Therefore, we perform an analysis to compare the accuracy of $m$ individual clustering results and the final clustering result using the $AC$ performance measure.

-We selected two categorical datasets Vote and Mushroom and two mixed datasets, Heart (Statlog) and Australian Credit, for this analysis.
-For categorical datasets, we selected those datasets which had some attributes having the same number of attribute values as the number of the desired number of clusters.
-Similarly, for mixed datasets, we selected those datasets that had some categorical attributes having the same number of attribute values as the number of the desired clusters.
-Using categorical attributes having different numbers of attribute values to create initial clusters do not produce the desired number of clusters, the clustering accuracy (the clustering accuracy measure assumes the number of classes is equal to the number of the desired clusters) in those cases was not the appropriate measure.
-Hence, the clustering results obtained by using the values of those attributes as the initial partitions were not considered in the study.
+For this analysis, we selected two categorical datasets, Vote and Mushroom, and two mixed datasets, Heart (Statlog) and Australian credit, for this analysis.
+For better comparative study, for categorical datasets, we selected these datasets with some attributes having the same number of values as the number of desired clusters.
+Similarly, for mixed datasets, we selected these datasets with some categorical attributes having the same number of values as the number of desired clusters.
+Using categorical attributes, with the numbers of attribute values not equal to the desired clusters, to create the initial clusters does not produce the desired number of clusters.
+Therefore, clustering results when those attributes were used as initial clusters were not selected for the comparative study.